 Scammers we have known

-• Two recent emails (4.4.24, 7.4.24) demanding money with menaces have given BTC wallet 35envEaG4HdZpTB73xbkYYrsqKk5mCDJXC to receive it.
+• Two recent emails (4.4.24, 7.4.24) demanding money with menaces have named BTC wallet 35envEaG4HdZpTB73xbkYYrsqKk5mCDJXC to receive it.
 Previously reported on chainabuse.com .
+Both my messages came from Central Europe Summer Time.

 • Text from +447379334799: "RoyalMail: Our driver attempted to deliver a parcel today but there was no answer.
 To track and reschedule delivery please visit: myparcel-reschedule-gb.com"